 For gifts under $100 or to prove full payment on a payroll deduction contribution, the end-of-year pay stub may be used or a confirmation can be requested from your local United Way or designated agency.
 Additionally, a tax letter is sent in January for all Paid-in-Full (i.e.; cash, check, credit card, etc) gifts greater than $250 received at one time during the prior year.
 As per IRS Guidelines, gifts in amounts less than $250 or more will not receive tax letters, even if the cumulative total is greater than $250.

 A: The organization must be a local 501c3 nonprofit organization.
-In January/February 2014, we will open up our next 3-year cycle of a competitive funding process to all local 501c3 nonprofits.
+In January/February 2015, we will open up our next 2-year cycle of a competitive funding process to all local 501c3 nonprofits.
+Additional funding opportunities will be available through our Home For Good Funders Collaborative.
 Proposals will be evaluated by two separate reviewers based on our three impact areas of housing and health care, education and financial stability including the following:

 A: Each one of the more than 1,300 United Ways in the country is autonomous and managed by local volunteers.
 United Way of Greater Los Angeles is audited annually by Ernst & Young to ensure that it is adhering to all established accounting practices and standards.

 A: The Tocqueville Society has been at the forefront of L.A.’s philanthropic community for over 20 years.
 This exclusive group is committed to breaking the cycle of poverty by investing in long-term solutions to create lasting change.
 Tocqueville members donate $10,000 annually and enjoy special benefits which include an invitation to our Tocqueville Society gala and networking events such as seminars on current affairs.